PostHog/posthog.com/contents/tutorials/react-analytics.md

 import EventsLight from '../images/tutorials/react-analytics/events-light.png' import EventsDark from '../images/tutorials/react-analytics/events-dark.png'

-[Product analytics](/product-analytics) enable you to gather and analyze data about how users interact with your Reactapp.
+[Product analytics](/product-analytics) enable you to gather and analyze data about how users interact with your React app.
 To show you how to set up analytics, in this tutorial we create a basic React app, add PostHog, and use it to capture pageviews and custom events.

 ## Creating a React app